social conservation, environment, health, agriculture

-In 2013, following a global competition, Todd was awarded a fellowship to photograph health care in Africa by Social Documentary.net and Management Sciences for Health.
-He traveled to Rwanda.
+A few years ago, following a global competition, Todd was awarded a fellowship to photograph health care reforms in Rwanda by Social Documentary.net and Management Sciences for Health.
+His work was published by U.S. AID.

 Previously in Africa, Todd documented rebuilding of war torn northern Uganda for U.S. AID and Winrock International.
-During the summer of 2013, he was a staff photographer for the U.S. team of 1,100 athletes and coaches at the Maccabi Games in Israel.
+In the arts, Todd documents garden dance and jazz performances in the garden of the Rockefeller Brothers Kykuit Estate and teaches photography workshps at Kykuit.
+He was also a staff photographer for the U.S. team of 1,100 athletes and coaches at the 2013 Maccabi Games in Israel.

 In a profile, Professional Photographer magazine wrote: "Todd Shapera is driven by a passion to capture the inner beauty and resilience of individuals just about everywhere on earth.
 He is linking disparate worlds through photography."